Cleveland-class cruiser: Subclasses

 Fifty-two ships were originally planned, but nine of them were completed as the light aircraft carriers of the Independence class, and two were completed to a different design, with a more compact superstructure and a single stack, called the Fargo class.
-Of the 27 Cleveland class commissioned, one (Galveston) was completed as a guided missile cruiser and five later modified as Galveston and Providence-class guided missile cruisers.
+Of the 27 Cleveland class commissioned, one (Galveston) was completed as a guided missile cruiser, and five were later modified as Galveston and Providence-class guided missile cruisers.
 Two of each of these had enlarged superstructures to serve as flagships.
-Following the naming convention at the time, all the ships completed as cruisers were named for US cities or towns.
+Following the naming convention at the time, all the ships completed as cruisers were named for U.S. cities or towns.

 Service

-The Cleveland-class cruisers served mainly in the Pacific Fleet during World War II, especially with the Fast Carrier Task Force and some served off the coasts of Europe and Africa in the U.S. Atlantic Fleet.
+The Cleveland-class cruisers served mainly in the Pacific Fleet during World War II, especially with the Fast Carrier Task Force, and some served off the coasts of Europe and Africa in the U.S. Atlantic Fleet.
 All of these warships, though worked heavily, survived the war.
 All were initially decommissioned by 1950, except for Manchester, which remained in service until 1956.
 None were recommissioned for the Korean War, as they required a crew almost as large as the Baltimore-class ships, so those were reactivated instead.
 All non-converted ships were sold off from the reserve fleet for scrapping beginning in 1959.
 The six that were completed as or converted into guided missile cruisers were reactivated during the 1950s and then served into the 1970s.
 All, particularly the Talos-armed ships, suffered from greater stability problems than the original design due to the extra top weight.
 This was particularly severe in Galveston, leading to its premature decommissioning in 1970.
 Oklahoma City and Little Rock had to have a large amount of ballast and internal rearrangement to allow service into the 1970s.
 The last of these missile ships in service, Oklahoma City, was decommissioned in December 1979.